CNES/S1Tiling/docs/use.rst

 .. warning::
-   This scenario is not compatible with ``normlim`` calibration where the LIA maps would be computed on-the-fly.
-For ``normlim`` calibration, it's imperative to precompute (and store LIA maps) before going massively parallel.
+   This scenario is not compatible with ``gammanaughtrtc`` calibration where the GAMMA_AREA maps would be computed on-the-fly.
+For ``gammanaughtrtc`` calibration, it's imperative to precompute (and store GAMMA_AREA maps) before going massively parallel.